Hobsonville Road Cycleway Hobsonville Road Cycleway

 Example of how a bus stop is integrated into the design.

-Download a copy of the detailed designs of the proposal (PDF 30.4MB)
+Download the concept design of the proposal for consultation (PDF 30.4MB)

 Kōrero mai – Have your say